 Dr Danielle McCamphill.
 Deputy AiT representative

 Dr Conor O’Shea.
 ICGP / ROI representative

 Dr James Crothers.
 GPC representative

 RCGP Northern Ireland aims to represent its members working in Northern Ireland and to address local issues and aspirations.
 It also aims to influence the work of the Royal College and governmental policy, where appropriate, in order to try to ensure that Northern Ireland members’ views are heard.

-RCGPNI represents almost 1300 members in Northern Ireland, accounting for over 80% of all Northern Ireland GPs, and has links with almost 700 members in the Republic of Ireland Faculty.
+RCGPNI represents over 1300 members in Northern Ireland, accounting for over 80% of all Northern Ireland GPs, and has links with almost 700 members in the Republic of Ireland Faculty.